jchengjr77/canaveral/README.md

 ### Dependencies

+#### npm

 Canaveral uses `npm` to install useful dependencies for you.
 To ensure that Canaveral works properly, please make sure you have `npm` installed: [Node.js Download](https://nodejs.org/en/)

+#### Github

+If you want to use Canaveral's Github features, you will need a github account, as well as a personal access token.
+Find out how to get a personal access token [here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

 ### Installation